gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

     [kNN] Classification accuracy for test set:  0.6590909090909091

 Our kNN regressor performs at the same level as our baseline logistic classifier.
 The test set is at a 65.9% accuracy while the training is at 63.1%.
-Additionally, we see that our $R^2$ score converges to roughly 0.1, which is not great.

 # LDA and QDA